humbertovarona/findImageLabel/README.md

 # Functions list

-- extract_Alllabels: Read all variables of NetCDF file
+- extract_Alllabels: Search all the labels in an image through an OCR
-- find_label: Write all variable into CSV file
+- find_label: Returns "true" if a label is found on an image

 # How to install